Valkee ear light gadget called "scam against sick people"

 A Finnish company selling a device it says will treat Seasonal Affective Disorder is being accused of shady publishing practices, poor research design, and data manipulation – all in a push to get its product on the market.

-For €199, Valkee Bright Light Headsets – iPod-like devices that LED light into the ear canal – promise to “banish winter depression,” which affects people in high latitudes due to the short winter days.
-The product treat jet lag and even improv attention and sports performance.
+For €199, Valkee Bright Light Headsets – iPod-like devices that shine LED light into the ear canal – promise to “banish winter depression,” which affects some people living in higher latitudes due to the short winter days.
+The product purports to treat jet lag and even improve attention and sports performance.

-While light (through the eyes) has indeed been shown to be an effective treatment for SAD, critics say the company is taking advantage of sick people desperate for relief and
+While light (through the eyes) has indeed been shown to be an effective treatment for Seasonal Affective Disorder (SAD), critics say the company is taking advantage of sick people desperate for relief and fudging the results of the scientific studies they conducted in order to bolster the credibility of the product.

-“It’s a scam against sick people,” sa the editor of website, who wished to remain anonymous due to legal threats from Valkee.
+“It’s a scam against sick people,” says the editor of a websitedevoted to debunking that company’s claims, who wished to remain anonymous due to legal threats from Valkee stemming from previous criticisms.
 “I was attacked [by the company] and I am still attacked today.”

-has an academic background in investigating the placebo effect in clinical trials, and Valkee set off alarm bells.
+The editor has an academic background in investigating the placebo effect in clinical trials, and he says the Valkee studies set off alarm bells.

 “It was very big in the media here [in Finland],” he says.
 “It was in the evening news.”

-Valkee filed its first patent in 2008, but investigate the therapeutic usefulness of light delivered through the ears 2010.
+Valkee filed its first patent in 2008, but didn’t investigate the therapeutic usefulness of light delivered through the ears until 2010.
 It sold its first unit a month later.

-“They got their patent, then they needed a market,” says Dr. Timo Partonen, a research professor at the National Institute for Health and Welfare in Finland.
+“They got their patent, then they needed a market,” says Dr. Timo Partonen, a medical doctor and research professor at the National Institute for Health and Welfare in Finland.
 “When the product was already on the market, they started the studies.”

 The company secured its Class IIa Medical Device statusin 2010, meaning that it is not harmful (although not necessarily effective), and the media campaigns began.